 Starting in the early 70s, there was a tidal wave of bad news hitting the popular media regarding the evils of fat.

-Study after study suggested that there is a link between high-fat diets and diabetes, heart disease, and some other health problems.
+Study suggested that there is a link between high-fat diets and diabetes, heart disease, and some other health problems.

 It seemed that subsequent studies just reinforced the earlier studies that showed the supposed link between fat and bad health.